mindersec/minder/docs/docs/cli/medic_project_get.md

-## medic org get
+## medic project get

-Get details for an organization within a mediator control plane
+Get details for an project within a mediator control plane

 ### Synopsis

-The medic org get subcommand lets you retrieve details for an organization within a mediator control plane.
+The medic project get subcommand lets you retrieve details for a project within a mediator control plane.

 ```
-medic org get [flags]
+medic project get [flags]
 ```

 ### Options

 ```
   -h, --help            help for get
-  -i, --id string       ID for the organization to query
+  -i, --id string       ID for the project to query
-  -n, --name string     Name for the organization to query
+  -n, --name string     Name for the project to query
   -o, --output string   Output format (json or yaml)
 ```